sturdy-robot/sturdygb/README.md

 - [**GameBoy CPU Manual**](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf)
 - [**The Cycle-Accurate GameBoy Docs**](https://github.com/geaz/emu-gameboy/blob/master/docs/The%20Cycle-Accurate%20Game%20Boy%20Docs.pdf)
 - [**Emulation of the Nintendo GameBoy (DMG-01) (PyBoy)**](https://github.com/Baekalfen/PyBoy/blob/master/PyBoy.pdf)
-- [**SameBoy**](https://github.com/LIJI32/SameBoy): the SameBoy emulator is incredibly accurate and was a greate resource for learning and testing my own emulator and test my implementation.
+- [**SameBoy**](https://github.com/LIJI32/SameBoy): the SameBoy emulator is incredibly accurate and was a great resource for learning and testing my own emulator and test my implementation.
 Much of the implementation details in the opcodes were based on SameBoy's implementation.
 - [**Rboy**](https://github.com/mvdnes/rboy): this project helped me out early on to understand how to implement a GameBoy emulator.
 I started this project with this implementation in mind, but later I decided to rewrite everything from scratch, taking what I learned about Rust and the GameBoy from this repo.
 - [**Gambatte**](https://github.com/pokemon-speedrunning/gambatte-core): seeing how others implemented the same thing was a great source of inspiration.
 Gambatte is also pretty accurate, and helped me understand a few things that I could not grasp from SameBoy.
 - [**mGBA**](https://github.com/mgba-emu/mgba): mGBA is not only a GBA emulator, but it also contains a GameBoy core inside it, and it was pretty helpful overall.